 If you would like to know what you should avoid, check out this post first.

 Discomfort is normal and expected when starting a new exercise program.
 Likely with more reps the pain will go away or it will stay the same.
-If pain increases significantly, stop and choose a new exercise.
+If pain increases significantly, it’s okay!
+Simply stop and choose a new exercise.
+There are thousands of exercises to choose from.

 Here we go!